-For over thirty years, Ingrid Kovacs, an award-winning music teacher, has taught general music and orchestra in private and public school sectors.
-While living in Dallas, Texas, she taught at the prestigious St. Alcuin Montessori School, instructing students from age 5 to 13 in Kodaly and Orff Music methods.
+Ingrid Kovacs, an award-winning music teacher, has taught general music and orchestra in private and public school sectors for over thirty years.
+While living in Dallas, Texas, she taught at the prestigious St. Alcuin Montessori School, instructing students aged 5 to 13 in Kodaly and Orff Music methods.
 At this time, she decided to earn her Texas teaching credential and began working for the Irving Public School system as a middle school orchestra teacher.
 From there, she and her husband moved to Las Vegas, where her orchestra program was known for excellence and innovation for over thirteen years.
 Kovacs retired from public school teaching in 2014 and moved to Arroyo Grande, CA.

 Dr. Kovacs is active as a presenter at state and national conventions.
 Her research interests included string pedagogy, classroom management, and historical studies.
 As an orchestra director, Kovacs is well known for her pedagogical expertise and ability to engage students of all ages.
 She is a certified Suzuki Violin teacher.

-She currently serves as the reviews editor for the American String Teacher (AST).
+She is the reviews editor for the American String Teacher (AST).
 Her article on Robert Klotman was published in the Journal of Historical Research in Music (October 2013).
 Her writing on Rolland was published in the American String Teacher in 2011.
-She contributed an article on both Phyllis Young and Dorothy Delay for the second edition of the New Grove Dictionary of American Music (Oxford University Press, 2010).
+She contributed an article on Phyllis Young and Dorothy Delay for the second edition of the New Grove Dictionary of American Music (Oxford University Press, 2010).

 Dr. Norman Ludwin is a pioneer in orchestration and the study of film composition.
 He holds a Doctorate in Composition, is a working orchestrator in Hollywood, an in-demand session bassist, and an instructor in the UCLA Film Scoring Department, the Film Scoring Academy of Europe, and ThinkSpace Education.